Arthur Johnson image

 Johnson, who will be inducted into the African American Golfers Hall of Fame in May and had a successful career as a concert promoter, eventually ran into financial difficulties when prostate cancer and other health problems sidelined him from his job as director of First Tee – North Florida, a program that integrates golf with a life skills curriculum to help youth build strength of character.

 He took out a reverse mortgage on the 1912 home, initially borrowing just $24,000.
 But living on $941 a month in Social Security, he was having trouble making needed repairs to his home.
 Unable to get insurance, he defaulted on his reverse mortgage.
-After fighting to hold onto his home for 12 years, he ended up owing a total of $140,000 to pay off the mortgage.
+After fighting to hold onto his home for 12 years, he ended up owing a total of $140,000.

 Johnson remembers when, in 1988, the U.S. Department of Housing and Urban Development got the authority to insure reverse mortgages through the FHA when President Ronald Reagan signed the reverse mortgage bill into law, establishing the reverse mortgage government insured loan.